Ballistic-Weapons-Community/BallisticWeapons/README.md

 # Attribution

 The majority of the original codebase was written by RuneStorm.
-This project also contains modified code from Sergeant Kelly's Bonus Pack and Herr General's Airstrikes.
+This project also contains modified code from Sergeant Kelly's Bonus Pack and Herr General's Airstrikes, as well as the UTComp mutator and GunGame.

-The following people have contributed code to this project:
+The following people have contributed code to BallisticPro itself:

 - Azarael
 - Sergeant Kelly